ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 If no arguments are passed to the `[ID]` attribute, it will use the name of the output type, in this case `Product`, to serialize the Id.

-The `[ID]` attribute can not only be used on primary key fieldss, but also on fields that act as foreign keys.
-For these we have to specify the name of the type they are referencing manually.
-In the below example a type named `Foo` is being referencing using its Id.
+The `[ID]` attribute can be used on primary key fields and on fields that act as foreign keys.
+For these, we have to specify the name of the type they are referencing manually.
+In the below example, a type named `Foo` is being referenced using its Id.

 ```csharp
 [ID("Foo")]